Campuses and Facilities

 Facilities include accommodation, an industrial kitchen, dining room, outdoor eating areas, workshop and laundry.
 On-site adventure components include a boatshed with canoes and kayaks, climbing tower, low and high ropes courses, and flying fox.

-In close proximity to the centre is Bitenbar – Mt Alford and Pulpit Rock, located on School-owned property.
+In close proximity to the centre, located on School-owned property is Bitenbar – the local Indigenous name for Mt Alford and Pulpit Rock.
 Bitenbar substantially enhances the bushwalking, rock climbing and camping experiences for our students.
 Pulpit Rock at Bitenbar is an imposing volcanic plug which provides a unique opportunity for our students to participate in rock climbing challenges under the strict supervision of our experienced outdoor education team.